 The overwhelming experience came when Minnie Mouse stopped by our table.
 Our daughter was fascinated with Minnie at the time, and was even wearing a Minnie Mouse shirt.
 She got out of her chair to give Minnie a big hug, and didn’t want to let go.
 Only the offer to take their picture, and a reminder to have Minnie sign her autograph book got her to let go.
 Minnie parted ways with a quick blow of a kiss, and a little backwards kick of her foot.
 But our daughter held on to that magical memory for a long while after.
 (And we did too.)

 We hope these feelings never change.
 Disney is magical.
 We feel it every time we step foot into the park.
 We’re so glad we have these memories to share.
+You can never be too old or too young for Disneyland.
 The kids love looking at their pictures with a “remember the time…?”
 These memories are not just magical, they’re priceless.